Food safety refers to the conditions and practices that preserve the quality of food to prevent contamination and foodborne

 Food - hygiene and sanitation

 Food can be contaminated in many different ways.
 Some food products may already contain bacteria or parasites.
-The germs can be spread during the packaging process if the food products are not handled properly.
-Failure to cook or store the food properly can cause further contamination.
+These germs can be spread during the packaging process if the food products are not handled properly.
+Improperly cooking or storing food can also cause contamination.

 All foods can become contaminated.
 Higher risk foods include red meats, poultry, eggs, cheese, dairy products, raw sprouts, and raw fish or shellfish.

-Poor food handling and inadequate food safety can cause infection (foodborne illness).
-Symptoms of foodborne illness vary, but usually include stomach problems.
-Foodborne illness may be severe and life-threatening, especially in young children, older adults, pregnant women, and people with weakened immune systems.
+Poor food safety practices can cause infection from a foodborne illness.
+Symptoms of foodborne illnesses vary, but they usually include stomach problems.
+Foodborne illnesses may be severe and life-threatening, especially in young children, older adults, pregnant women, and people who have a weakened immune system.

 - Wash your hands thoroughly before and after handling any food.

 - Wash your hands thoroughly after using the bathroom or changing diapers.

 - Wash all cutting boards and utensils with hot water and soap after preparing each food item and before moving on to the next food item.

 - If your hands have any cuts or sores, wear gloves suitable for handling food or avoid preparing food.